Purna Chandra Jamatia

-Purna Chandra Jamatia (born 7 November 2024), is an Indian social political activist and elected Chief Executive Member of the Tripura Tribal Areas Autonomous District Council (TTAADC) for the first time.
+Purna Chandra Jamatia (born 7 November 1977), is an Indian social political activist and elected former Chief Executive Member of the Tripura Tribal Areas Autonomous District Council (TTAADC) for the first time and he is also the Member of District Council since 2021 (TTAADC).
 Purna Chandra Jamatia was elected from the Killa Bagma Assembly constituency.

 Early life and education

 Jamatia was born on 7 November 1977 in Killa, Tripura.
 His father is Ananda Pada Jamatia and mother Radha Kumari Jamatia.
 Being the eldest son, he has three sisters and two brother.

 Jamatia attended the Kirit Bikram School until the year 2000.
 From 2000 to 2004, Jamatia attended Bir Bikram Memorial College in Agartala.
 He completed his B.A. in political science.

 Political career

 Jamatia after attaining a degree in political science had spent a significant amount of time working with the Nationalist and Regional Political Party, the Indigenous Nationalist Party of Twipra (INPT), its Youth wing organisation President of IYFT i.e. The Indigenous Youth Federation of Twipra before joining the Tipra Motha Party.

 Jamatia contested the 2010 Tripura Tribal Areas Autonomous District Council election with a ticket from INPT but lose to CPIM candidate Joy Kishore Jamatia.

 Later in 2018, Jamatia joined Congress and eventually to Tipra Motha Party with the emerging leadership of Pradyot Bikram Manikya Deb Barma.